OSIPI/osipi.github.io/pages/pages-root-folder/aims.md

 Contribute
 --------------------
 We highly encourage anyone to get involved - please reach out to us if you can in any shape or form.
-We welcome feedback about OSIPI activities and the aims listed above as well.
 You can reach out to individuals participating or contribute your feedback by posting to the [OSIPI forum](https://groups.google.com/forum/#!forum/open-source-initiative-for-perfusion-imaging).

-If you have feedback specifically about the formulation of the aims, you can also leave comments in [this google doc](https://docs.google.com/document/d/10OhbXTRGPuToYLy-cFof9TreX0DS_yhs_8wJeIw5SIU/edit).

 {% include alert alert='<a href="https://docs.google.com/document/d/10OhbXTRGPuToYLy-cFof9TreX0DS_yhs_8wJeIw5SIU/edit">Give feedback about the OSIPI aims here!</a>' %}